1969 Islington North by-election

-The seat had become vacant when the constituency's Labour Member of Parliament (MP), Gerry Reynolds had died on 7 June 1969, aged 42.
+The seat had become vacant when the constituency's Labour Member of Parliament (MP), Gerry Reynolds died on 7 June 1969, aged 42.
 He had held the seat since a by-election in 1958 following the death of his predecessor, Wilfred Fienburgh.

+Although traditionally a safe Labour seat, the Conservatives had gained control of Islington in the 1968 Islington Council election.

 The result of the contest was a victory for the Labour Party candidate, Michael O'Halloran, who won with a majority of 1,534 votes over the Conservative candidate Andrew Pearce.